Psychology and Child Development

 Research Interests

-NOTE: As I am now the Associate Dean for Diversity and Curriculum in the college, I am no longer taking students for research assistant positions.
-I’m still always open to chatting with students about my areas of specialty, however – please feel free to contact me.
+NOTE: As I am now serving as Associate Vice President for Culture and Faculty Success in the department of Culture and Institutional Excellence, and the Office of the Provost, I am no longer taking students for research assistant positions.
+I'm still always open to chatting wit students about my areas of specialty.

 My main research interests lie in the intersection of multiculturalism and positive psychological constructs such as hope, coping, and well-being.
 I have particular interests in expanding understanding of strengths as being culturally-embedded and thus as manifesting in different ways across cultures.
 In addition, I am interested in the effects of multicultural training on students, particularly as it relates to the development of ethnocultural empathy, self-efficacy, and other traits.
 I also specialize in research related to multiracial identity and well-being.